Overview page — filter bar, metric summary cards, and trend chart

 Overview is designed to answer one question fast: “Did something change, and do I know why?”
 It saves you from opening five separate pages each morning by showing the most important signals together.Start with the filters

-The filter bar at the top controls every section on the page at once.| Filter | What it changes |
+The filter bar at the top controls every section on the page at once.

 Performance summary

 The top metric cards show the current state of your selected slice at a glance.
-Each card also includes a trend indicator so you can see the direction of movement, not just the current number.| Metric | What it tells you |
+Each card also includes a trend indicator so you can see the direction of movement, not just the current number.If no runs have produced data yet, Overview shows setup banners and onboarding guidance instead of empty charts.
+Complete Onboarding to start seeing real data.

 Diagnostic preview